Home > Country

 3. Aviso de Saida – Navegacao Interior (Vessel Departure Communication – Inland Navigation Annex 2-O NORMAM-08/DPC).

 PSC – Bulk Carriers: Brazil has announced a new inspection requirement for aging bulk carriers.
 All bulk carriers of 18 years of age and above, intending to load a cargo with a density of 1.78 tonnes/cu.m. or greater, such as iron ore, will be subject to an inspection by Port State Control upon arrival and prior to the commencement of loading.
-This new inspection requirement is in addition to the Mandatory Annual Condition Survey conducted on bulk carriers, Oil/Ore (OOs) and Oil/Bulk/Ore (OBOs) of 18 years age and above, when calling a Brazilian port, for loading solid bulk materials with specific weight equal to or greater than 1.78 tonnes/cu.m.
+This new inspection requirement is in addition to the Mandatory Annual Condition Survey conducted on bulk carriers, Oil/Ore (OOs) and Oil/Bulk/Ore (OBOs) of 18 years age and above, when calling at a Brazilian port, for loading solid bulk materials with density equal to or greater than 1.78 tonnes/cu.m.

 Reference should be made to NORMAM-01/DPC and NORMAM-04/DPC.

-VTS/RADAR: Ship Reporting System (SISTRAM): Compulsory for all vessels calling at Brazilian ports or passing through Brazil's territorial waters.
-It is voluntary for vessels other than Brazilian registered or calling at a Brazilian port when not within territorial waters.
+VTS/RADAR: Ship Reporting System (SISTRAM): Compulsory for all vessels calling at Brazilian ports or passing through Brazil's territorial waters, it is voluntary for vessels other than Brazilian registered or calling at a Brazilian port when not within territorial waters.
 Working throughout 24 hours.

 SISTRAM gathers navigational information from participating vessels, to improve SAR efforts within the Brazilian maritime area.
-It gives Comando do Controle Naval do Trafego Maritimo (COMCONTRAM) the ability to quickly activate shore logistics and divert nearby vessels to the scene providing faster response times, resulting in better safety of life at sea.
+It gives Comando do Controle Naval do Trafego Maritimo (COMCONTRAM) the ability to activate shore logistics quickly and divert nearby vessels to the scene providing faster response times, resulting in better safety of life at sea.
 Vessels should make their initial report electronically via SISTRAM 4's website http://www.sistram.mar.mil.br User registration required.

 Participation begins when a vessel sends a Sailing Plan (Type 1 message) and ends when the vessel sends a Final Report (Type 4 message).
 Any non-participating vessel may join SISTRAM at any time, by sending a Type 1 message, and it may leave SISTRAM at any time by sending a Type 4 message.
 Line `X' should be completed in the Final Report including the reason for terminating participation.